sgmurphy/wordpress-plugins/widget-options/readme.txt

 == Changelog ==

+= 4.0.5 =

+* Added: Additional options for category visibility, can now select Archive and Single posts, Archive only, or Singe Posts only
+* Fixed: Content is updated and removed during page editing
+* Fixed: response is not a valid json response
+* Fixed: Ajax select2 search field
+* Fixed: Compatibility issue with All In One SEO plugin
+* Fixed: Compatibility issue with Woo Pick List plugin
+* Fixed: Compatibility issue with Jetpack
+* Fixed: Compatibility issue with Table of Content lugin
+* Fixed: Devices Restriction, condition now working in mobile

 = 4.0.4 =

-* Fixed: All widgets showing in “customize” view.
+* Fixed: All widgets showing in “customize” view

 = 4.0.3 =

-* Fixed: WP Customizer saving issue.
+* Fixed: WP Customizer saving issue

 = 4.0.2 =

 * Improved: Widget Options for Kadence Block compatibility.
-* Fixed: Visibility of Product Category Taxonomy for YITH AJAX Filter Preset.
+* Fixed: Visibility of Product Category Taxonomy for YITH AJAX Filter Preset
-* Fixed: Missing Add Block button.
+* Fixed: Missing Add Block button

 = 4.0.1 =

-* Improved: Added UI to enable and disable Widget Options in posts, pages, and other custom post types gutenberg blocks.
+* Improved: Added UI to enable and disable Widget Options in posts, pages, and other custom post types gutenberg blocks
 * Fixed: PHP Warning - Undefined array key "content"
 * Fixed: WP_Block_Type_Registry::register error

 = 4.0.0 =

-* Widget Options is now a Gutenberg Block-Enabled plugin.
+* Widget Options is now a Gutenberg Block-Enabled plugin
 * Improved: Compatibility with WP 6.3 and 6.4
 * Improved: User Interface
 * Improved: Error Handling